JakkinStewart/pythonSockets/pySocketIntro.md

  - AF_RDS (which stands for Reliable Datagram Sockets (RDS)), is a protocol for delivering datagrams.
 (Rather reliably, it seems.)

 ```
 As a note, there are also PF_* prefixes.
-The main difference between AF and PF is that AF stands for "Address Family" and PF for "Protocol Family".
+AF stands for "Address Family" and PF stands for "Protocol Family".
 ```